OkeyAmy/mantle-mcp/README.md

 ## ✨ Overview

-The Mantle MPC Server serves as a bridge between AI workspaces and Mantle Network's DeFi ecosystem.
+This third-party MPC Server serves as a bridge between AI workspaces and Mantle Network's DeFi ecosystem.
 It enables users to query real-time data about token prices, total value locked (TVL), and protocol-specific metrics directly from their AI workspaces like Cursor, Claude, and T3Chat.

 With a sleek glassmorphic UI design, the server provides an intuitive interface for visualizing and interacting with onchain data, making it easier to analyze DeFi trends and make informed decisions.